Bachelor of Science in Nursing (BScN)

 When will I be notified whether I am admitted to the program?

-We will start issuing admission offers as early as early April until the end of June on an on-going basis.
+We typically start issuing offer of admission as early as early March until the end of June on an on-going basis.

 Is there a waiting list?
 When will students be notified if they are placed on a waiting list?